piyushy6/piyushy6.github.io/_projects/6_project.md

 </div>
 <div class="caption">
-    On the left, a road goes through a tunnel.
-Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.
+    On the left and middle, the damaged model after first flight tests.
+Right, new design with weight reduction.
 </div>

 <div class="row">